JCSDA-internal/eva-docs/doc/eva_developer_guide/eva_components/timing.md

 # Timing Class

-The `Timing` class is a utility class in the EVA (Ensemble Verification and Analysis) system for managing timing profiling of EVA code.
+The `Timing` class is a utility class for managing timing profiling of the code.

 ## Class Initialization